The 8 Best Buenos Aires Markets: Where to Spend Your Pesos

 After perusing the antiques, treat yourself to a coffee at the Coffee & Bike cafe on the opposite platform or to a beer at Peru Beach across the street.

-This quirky little market takes place each weekend in the heart of Palermo Soho.
+This quirky market takes place each weekend in the heart of Palermo Soho.

-Don’t come to this market (or the below Plaza Armenia market) in search of antiques or traditional Argentine items like ponchos, etc.
+Don’t come to this market in search of antiques or traditional Argentine items like ponchos, etc. There are a few stands selling fileteado or leather belts, but it’s not the best place for this sort of thing.

 What you will find is handmade clothing, purses, jewelry, and the like.
 This market and its Plaza Armenia cousin lean more towards the hippy than the historic.